SkelleyBelly/carbonite/content/blog/react-typescript-good-practice/index.md

 }
 ```

-Following this pattern also generally makes for easier to navigate folder structures, as the types and functionality are typically flowing up towards to the root folder, rather than being lost in nested folders.
+Following this pattern also generally makes for easier to navigate folder structures, as the types and functionality are typically flowing up towards the root folder, rather than being lost in nested folders.

 ##### Give your interfaces consistent and descriptive names